lehaiduy2003/Capstone-Project-1/README.md

 ### Environment Variables

-Ensure you have a `.env` file in the root directory with the following of `.env.example` file
+Ensure you have a `.env` file in the root directory with the following of `.env.example` file in each server.

 ### Running the Project